SaloniGoyal01/Python-Projects/README.md

   -  **File:** `Number_Guessing_Game.py`
    - A fun terminal game where the user guesses the number randomly chosen by the computer with hints like 'too high' or 'too low'.

+### 7. ⏰ Digital Clock
+- **File:** ` Digital_Clock.py`
+- A live digital clock built with Tkinter that displays the current time and date in real-time.

+### 8. 🔐 Password Generator
+- **File:** `Password_Generator.py`
+- Generates strong random passwords based on user input for length and character types (letters, digits, symbols).

+### 9. ⏳ Countdown Timer
+- **File:** `Countdown_Timer.py`
+- A simple terminal-based countdown timer that takes input in seconds and displays the remaining time in MM:SS format.
+It updates the timer every second and displays "Stop" when time is up.

 ---

 ## 💡 How to Run